benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LRM1.png)

 - _et_ is an entity tag of a blue/logical/red entity defined right of (but not directly right of) the aggregator
-- Directly right of the aggregator: a blue/logical/red entity (not yellow/aggregated entity, nor quantifier)
+- Directly right of the aggregator: a blue/logical/red entity (neither yellow/aggregated entity, nor quantifier)
 - LRM1 may appear below a relationship / path.
 The relationship / path may be wrapped by an '↛' or an 'L'
 - Except for '&' quantifer - LRM1 aggregator cannot start a quantifier's branch